peterhinch/micropython-micro-gui/README.md

 This is because display update blocks for tens of milliseconds, during which time the pushbuttons are not polled.
 This can be an issue in displays with a large number of pixels, multi-byte colors and/or slow SPI clock rates.
-In high resolution cases the device driver has specfic `uasyncio` support whereby the driver yields to the scheduler a few times during the refresh.Currently this exists on ILI9486, ILI9341 and ST7789 (e.g. TTGO T-Display).
+In high resolution cases the device driver has specfic `asyncio` support whereby the driver yields to the scheduler a few times during the refresh.Currently this exists on ILI9486, ILI9341 and ST7789 (e.g. TTGO T-Display).
 By my calculations and measurements this should be unnecessary on other drivers, but please report